 The guitar is normally tuned EADGBe, meaning that the notes from lowest to highest strings are sounding as the tones e, a, d, g, b and e.

 So if you playing guitar you want your guitar to be tuned just like that (there are also alternate tunings, more about that later).
 How do you it and why is the guitar tuned in this particular way?
-This article will answer such questions.
+This article is trying to answer such questions.

-EADGBe should be read from left to right as from the lowest (thickest) string to the highest (thinnest).
-The reason that the sixth string is written in small letters will be explained later.
+EADGBe is read from left to right as from the lowest (thickest) string to the highest (thinnest).
+The reason why the sixth string is written in small letters will be explained later.